-The vast majority of studies that examined the diagnostic accuracy of ultrasound to detect thyroid cancer was not (or was not reported to be) conducted in screening populations.
-These studies were therefore not included for KQ2 but are summarized in the discussion section.
-We identified two fair-quality studies that examined the diagnostic accuracy of screening ultrasound to detect thyroid cancer, neither of which was included in the previous review. ^{57,58} Both studies (n=243) were conducted by the same investigators in South Korea from 2004 to 2007 but had different study designs.
+The vast majority of studies that examined the diagnostic accuracy of ultrasound to detect thyroid cancer were not (or were not reported to be) conducted in screening populations.
+These studies were therefore not included for KQ 2 but are summarized in the Discussion section.
+We identified two fair-quality studies that examined the diagnostic accuracy of screening ultrasound to detect thyroid cancer, neither of which was included in the previous review.
+Both studies (n=243) were conducted by the same investigators in South Korea from 2004 to 2007 but had different study designs.

-The better quality study prospectively examined the diagnostic accuracy of screening for thyroid cancer by ultrasound in 113 of 2,079 screened women age 15 to 77 years who attended a breast ultrasound clinic.
-Seventy-seven of the screened women (3.7%) revealed one or more malignant sonographic characteristics (e.g., presence of microcalcifications, irregular shape, illdefined or microlobulated margin, marked hypoechogenicity, orientation of taller than wide).
-These 77 women and a small, non-randomly selected subset of 36 screened women with probable benign ultrasound findings underwent ultrasound-guided FNA and either surgical confirmation or clinical followup at two years (depending on the FNA results).
-Amongst these 113 women who underwent FNA, 53 women were diagnosed with papillary thyroid cancer.
-The sensitivity and specificity of having one or more malignant features on screening ultrasound were 94.3 percent (95% CI, 84.3 to 98.8) and 55.0 percent (95% CI, 41.6 to 67.9), respectively (Table 2).
-Most screened women, however, did not undergo any further followup, including 756 whose ultrasound results revealed a non-suspicious nodule or other abnormalities and 1,209 whose results showed normal-appearing glands.
+The better quality study prospectively examined the diagnostic accuracy of screening for thyroid cancer by ultrasound in 113 of 2,079 screened women ages 15 to 77 years who attended a breast ultrasound clinic.
+Seventy-seven of the screened women (3.7%) revealed one or more malignant sonographic characteristics (e.g., presence of microcalcifications, irregular shape, ill-defined or microlobulated margin, marked hypoechogenecity, orientation of taller than wide).
+These 77 women and a small, nonrandomly selected subset of 36 screened women with probable benign ultrasound findings underwent ultrasound-guided FNA and either surgical confirmation or clinical followup at 2 years (depending on the FNA results).
+Among these 113 women who underwent FNA, 53 women were diagnosed with papillary thyroid cancer.
+The sensitivity and specificity of having one or more malignant features on screening ultrasound were 94.3 (95% CI, 84.3 to 98.8) and 55.0 percent (95% CI, 41.6 to 67.9), respectively (Table 2).
+Most screened women, however, did not undergo any further followup, including 756 women whose ultrasound results revealed a nonsuspicious nodule or other abnormalities and 1,209 women whose results showed normal-appearing glands.

 The other study was a retrospective analysis of 130 individuals from a series of 16,352 asymptomatic persons who referred themselves to thyroid cancer screening.
-58 A total of 1,009 screened persons had a sonographic lesion with one or more malignant features and were followed up with FNA.
-Malignant sonographic characteristics were defined as presence of microcalcifications, marked hypoechogenicity, well-defined spiculated margins, or solid rather than cystic.
-The study sample included 58 of 150 lesions classified as malignant (all papillary thyroid cancer) and 82 of 823 classified as benign by FNA results, for a total of 140 nodules in 130 persons.
-The 352 lesions with indeterminate or non-diagnostic FNA results were excluded from further analysis.
+A total of 1,009 screened persons had a sonographic lesion with one or more malignant features and were followed up with FNA.
+Malignant sonographic characteristics were defined as presence of microcalcifications, marked hypoechogenicity, well-defined spiculated margins, or solid rather than cystic nodule.
+The study sample included 58 of 150 lesions classified as malignant (all papillary thyroid cancer) and 82 of 823 lesions classified as benign by FNA results, for a total of 140 nodules in 130 persons.
+The 352 lesions with indeterminate or nondiagnostic FNA results were excluded from further analysis.
 The malignant lesions were diagnostically confirmed after surgical pathology, and the included benign lesions were all followed and confirmed to have no change in size by ultrasound or repeat FNA after at least 2 years.
-Among these 140 nodules, the sensitivity and specificity of having two or more malignant features on screening ultrasound was 94.8 percent and 86.6 percent, respectively (the 95% CI values could not be calculated) (Table 2).
-The authors found that the solid sonographic characteristic was sensitive (93.1%) but not specific (51.2%) for malignancy, as opposed to other sonographic characteristics (i.e., microcalcifications, marked hypoechogenicity, and spiculated margins) that were specific, but less sensitive, for malignancy.
-A total of 15,343 persons with no lesions or benign-appearing lesions had no followup after the initial screening with ultrasound.
+Among these 140 nodules, the sensitivity and specificity of having two or more malignant features on screening ultrasound were 94.8 and 86.6 percent, respectively (95% CI values could not be calculated) (Table 2).
+The authors found that the solid sonographic characteristic was sensitive (93.1%) but not specific (51.2%) for detecting malignancy, as opposed to other sonographic characteristics (i.e., microcalcifications, marked hypoechogenecity, and spiculated margins) that were specific, but less sensitive, for detecting malignancy.
+A total of 15,343 persons with no lesions or benignappearing lesions had no followup after the initial screening with ultrasound.